eigencat/eigenjosh_blog/eigenjosh/content/posts/stirlings-approximation.md

 When $N$ is large, the last two terms become very small in relation to the final answer, so they're often omitted and the approximation becomes
 \\[ \ln N! \approx N\ln N - N. \\]

-Given that this is an approximation, it is essential to understand what the error bounds are.
+Given that this is an approximation, it is essential to understand how accurate it is or is not.
 This is tricky to summarize before we've seen the derivation of the approximation (see below!), but for now I'll say that the error in the factorial approximation is asymptotically equal to a multiplicative factor of $1 + \frac{1}{12N}$.
 For this reason, you'll often see the error denoted as $O(1/N)$ and included in the statement of the approximation in order to turn it into an "equality:"
 \\[ N! = \left(\frac{N}{e}\right)^N\sqrt{2\pi N} \left(1 + O\left(\frac{1}{N}\right)\right). \\]

-Now let's return to our task of calculating $10^{23}!$.

 ## Stirling's Approximation of the Gamma Function
-The **Gamma function** $\Gamma(z)$ is a well-known extension of the factorial function which operates on complex and real numbers, not just the non-negative integers.
+The **Gamma function** $\Gamma(z)$ is a well-known extension of the factorial function.
+As an extension, it operates on complex and real numbers rather than being limited to the natural numbers as factorial is.
 For those unfamiliar with this function, it's defined as
 \\[ \Gamma(z) = \int_0^{\infty}x^{z-1}e^{-x} \mathrm{d}x \\]
-for $z\in\mathbb{C}$ where $\Re(z) > 0$.
+for $z\in\mathbb{C}$ where $\Re(z) \gt 0$.
 This simplifies nicely when the function's input is a positive integer.
-Given $n > 0 \in\mathbb{Z}$, we find
+Given $n \in\mathbb{N}$, we find
 \\[ \Gamma(n) = (n-1)! \\]
 Note: this result will become more clear in the section on derivation.